antony-street/vision/README.md

 - `deploy.prototxt` (OpenCV DNN face detector network definition)
 - `res10_300x300_ssd_iter_140000.caffemodel` (OpenCV DNN face detector weights)

-> Note: If you redistribute the model file, ensure you are complying with any applicable licensing/redistribution terms.
-If you know the authoritative upstream source and license, document it here.

 ## Features

 - **Face-aware crop** using OpenCV DNN (Caffe SSD face detector)